linuxdeepin/deepin-manual/manual/dde/es_ES/index.md

 After you finished the operations on the workspace management interface, you can quit it by the following ways:

 - Press ![Esc](icon/Esc.svg).
-- Click on the blank area on the workspace management interface.
+- Clic en the blank area on the workspace management interface.
 - Press ![Super](icon/Super.svg) + ![S](icon/S.svg) again.

 ### Show Desktop Windows